-Why Does my Dogs Hair Mat?
+Why Does My Dogs Hair Mat?

-Active, energetic dogs that like to run at high speeds, roll around, dig regularly or generally day to day doggie activities tend to have more problems with matted hair.
+Active, energetic dogs that like to run at high speeds, roll around, dig regularly or do general day to day doggie activities tend to have more problems with matted hair.
 Dogs that have longer or curlier hair than others tend to have more problems with matted hair and this can cause tangling or rubbing of fur which results in matted hair.

 Dead fur can also get caught up or tangled in new fur when it is the shedding time of the year.
 This too can be very problematic and cause problems even with a dog dematting comb.

 Curing dog matting hair is easy to do and requires a lot of patience, however, the best solution overall is to prevent the matting of hair in the first place.
 Dog conditioner and detangling spray should be used regularly along with brushing.
 This will ensure your dog rarely has knotted or matted fur.
 When your dog starts to shed, brushing your dog or using a dog de-shedding tool may be required every day.
 In some dog cases, this can be something that is done more than once a day and it all depends on how much your dog is shedding.